0%

 Are glass windows soundproof?

-It’s almost impossible to soundproof windows that have already been made due to the way the glass is constructed, so you will have to seek out this help as an additional step of the process.
+It’s almost impossible to soundproof windows that have already been made due to the way the glass is constructed, so you will have to seek this help as an additional step of the process.
 Though there may be guides that claim to help soundproof any type of glass window, they are often incorrect and misleading.

 Are glass windows waterproof?